For Alumni Families

 Alumni Family Ambassadors

-In 2019, we are looking to launch an Alumni Family Ambassador Program.
+We are currently working to build an Alumni Family Ambassador Program.
 Our goal is to have a dedicated team of Ambassadors – at least one Alumni Family in all the regions we serve – who can speak from the heart about their experience at the House, help educate their local communities about RMH BC’s mission and influence local community fundraising efforts!
-Stay tuned for more information in the New Year or email Sunshine at email@example.com if you would like to learn more!
+Some Alumni Family Ambassador opportunities include sharing your story at local RMH BC fundraising events, engaging on social media or taking part in our various fundraising campaigns.
+To sign up as an Alumni Family Ambassador or to receive more information, please contact Sunshine, Director of Community Development at firstname.lastname@example.org or download the Program Overview below.